top of page

 Another bonus (especially for us mammas with big age gaps) is it's suitable for different ages and abilities.
 I always leave these activities out for the day in case my children want to return to them (Mr 2 played with them several times), and when Mr 6 came home he had fun joining in and stacked rings on their own.

-For a lovely extension to this activity, you could add some other materials that can be used with the rings, such as ribbons for threading them on, a mug tree for hanging them from, or some coloured bowls for sorting.
+For a lovely extension to this rings and peg dolls fine motor activity, you could add some other materials that can be used with the rings, such as ribbons for threading them onto, a mug tree for hanging them from, or perhaps some coloured bowls for sorting.

 Have you tried playing with loose parts?
 How does your little one like to develop their fine motor skills?